 · Chest holsters

 · Cross Draw Holster

 I’m sure there are more but those are the most common types of holsters out there.
-We have a come a long way from holsters being made solely because they couldn’t fit in our pockets and were too bulky to concealment and protection.
+We have come a long way from holsters being made solely because they couldn’t fit in our pockets and were too bulky for concealment and protection.
 Some of the advancements we have added are solid trigger guards to protect against negligent discharges.
 Other safety advancements we have added are retention mechanisms, whether they are friction or mechanical.
-But when you select a holster for your new firearm, remember to have a safe reliable holster and that is comfortable for you.
+But when you select a holster for your new firearm, remember to have a safe reliable holster that is comfortable for you.